carlmw/articles/testing_javascript_part2.md

       mock.verify();
     });

 Here we're setting an expection.
-We're expecting the "save" method on the "Network" object to be called with the correct data.
+We're expecting the "save" method on the "Network" object to be called with the correct arguments.

 Lets run the test and watch it fail.